-When thinking about adding a retaining wall to your outdoor space, it can get overwhelming trying to figure out if you are going to build the wall yourself or hire a company, what material you should use, and how much to budget for.
+When thinking about adding a retaining wall to your outdoor space, it can get overwhelming trying to figure out if you are going to DIY or hire a company, what material you should use (there are a variety of materials for wood retaining walls or concrete retaining wall), and how much to budget for.
 While you are in charge of your project, and have the last say, there are a number of things that MUST be done, so that your retaining wall not only looks great, but lasts.

 So, what are the best practices for retaining walls?

 Best material to build a retaining wall

 If you are looking for a wall that is the focal point of your outdoor space, will last a lifetime, and is backed by professional engineers, then an Allan Block concrete wall in our opinion is a great option for your landscape wall.
 While some homeowners like the look of a wood retaining wall, a wall that is built with pressure treated lumber will not last.
 A wood retaining wall has a life expectancy of 10 years, while a concrete retaining wall is a lifetime product.

 This is because pressure treated lumber is not rated for ground contact, meaning it is meant to stay off of the ground, never touching soil.
 This is obviously impossible to do when building a retaining wall out of wood, making Allan Block the best material to use for a retaining wall.